What are the Different Types of Economics Courses?

 Macroeconomics and microeconomics are the two main types of economics courses.
 In many cases, each of these categories has a secondary introductory level that teaches theory specific to that level of analysis.
 Applied and theoretical courses can be subdivided further into the categories.
 These courses can teach students how to conduct fieldwork, analyze data, and interpret the findings of others.

 Many economics classes take the form of discussions about real-world issues.
 An entire economics course could be devoted to topics such as environmental policy, poverty, and capitalism.
-The expertise of the professors is often reflected in the courses offered an institution.
+The expertise of the professors is often reflected in the courses offered by an institution.

 Unique courses are sometimes available through colleges and other institutions.
 Economics courses can include topics such as economic history, economic philosophy, and even economic writing.
 These classes are typically reserved for higher-level students and may be too advanced for those who are just getting started.
 It’s also possible to find courses on a highly specific topic, such as a single economist’s theories, that are taught to a small group of students.
 Rather than being presented as courses, these are frequently presented as workshops or seminars.